apache/pekko-projection/docs/src/main/paradox/kafka.md

 ## Committing offset in Kafka

-When using the approach of committing the offsets back to Kafka the [Alpakka Kafka comittableSource](https://doc.akka.io/docs/alpakka-kafka/current/consumer.html) can be used, and Apache Pekko Projections is not needed for that usage.
+When using the approach of committing the offsets back to Kafka the [Pekko Connectors Kafka comittableSource](https://pekko.apache.org/docs/pekko-connectors-kafka/current/consumer.html) can be used, and Apache Pekko Projections is not needed for that usage.

 ## Sending to Kafka

-To send events to Kafka one can use @apidoc[SendProducer] or @apidoc[Producer.flowWithContext](Producer$) method in Alpakka Kafka.
+To send events to Kafka one can use @apidoc[SendProducer] or @apidoc[Producer.flowWithContext](Producer$) method in Pekko Connectors Kafka.

 ### Sending to Kafka using the SendProducer